 Click 'Get Route' and you'll get real-time information on all modes of transport, plus a handy weather report to help you make a decision.

 The walking result includes travel time in minutes and the calories you'll burn if you take this option.
-The cycle option has travel time in minutes and calories you'll burn plus the option to choose a fast or quiet route, and the choice between 'Personal Cycle' and 'Cycle Hire'.
+The cycle option shows the travel time in minutes and the calories you'll burn plus the option to choose a fast or quiet route, and the choice between 'Personal Cycle' and 'Cycle Hire'.
 The calories are also noted as a percentage of daily intake and how much they represent in food/drinks.
-For example, 573 calories is 3.1 packets of crisps (US = chips) or 4.8 flat whites.
-162 calories is equivalent to 0.4 bacon butties or 0.8 jellied eels.
+For example, 573 calories are 3.1 packets of crisps (US = chips) or 4.8 flat whites.
+162 calories are equivalent to 0.4 bacon butties or 0.8 jellied eels.

 The taxi option gives you the predicted travel time plus cost and you can then see the suggested route and choose between 'Black Cab' and 'Minicab'.

 The more used public transport options come next under 'Suggested' and you can compare a few routes at a glance with the cost and travel time.
 The tube lines are color-coded so you can see without further clicking which lines to use.

 Next is 'Bus Only' as some Londoners choose a 'bus only' travelcard to save money.
 Again you are offered a few routes and can see the bus route numbers, cost and travel time at a glance.

 And the one to check if you see the weather report isn't looking too good, there's always a 'Rain Safe' option too.

 Click on any of the results and you'll get a map and written directions of the route too.

 Citymapper uses TfL's open data so can include disruptions and status info so you don't choose a tube line that's not running smoothly.

 Sense of Fun